The reason that most creatives hate contracts is that many contracts are 20 pages long and stuffed with legal jargon.

 But did you know that your “formal” written contract doesn’t have to look like that to be valid?
-That’s what we are covering in this week’s episode of Ask Kiff.
+That’s what we are covering in this post.

-The short answer is only three things are required to create a valid contract:
+The short answer is that only three things are required to create a valid contract:

 - an offer